mcollina/heroku-buildpack-graphicsmagick/README.md

 heroku-buildpack-imagemagick
 ===========================

-Use the latest version of ImageMagick inside Heroku _Cedar_.
+Use the latest version of GraphicsMagick inside Heroku _Cedar_.
-At the moment it is bundled the version 6.8.1-10.
+At the moment it is bundled the version 1.3.18.

 ## Usage